-1.1 Purpose of Document
+1.1.
+PURPOSE

-This document presents the results of the GPS SPS performance assessment for the period of July 2020 to September 2020.
-The objectives of the performance assessment are to compare the measured performance against US DoD SPS performance specification [RD.1], covering the following parameters:
+This document presents the results of the GPS SPS performance assessment for the period of January to March 2021.
+The objectives of the study are to compare the measured performance against US DoD SPS performance specification [RD.1], covering the following parameters [AD.1]:

 - SPS SiS Accuracy,

 - SPS SiS Integrity,

 - SPS SiS Continuity,

 - SPS SiS Availability,

-- PDOP Availability,
+- ×.
+PDOP Availability,

 - SPS Position Service Availability and

-- SPS Position Service Accuracy.
+- SPS Position Service Accuracy. н.

 It also includes NANU analysis and geomagnetic activity.
-The performance is analysed according to [AD.1] and [AD.2] using raw data recorded at the OSi site MLG1.
+The performance is analysed using raw data recorded at the OSi site MLG1.

-1.2 Document Overview
+1.2.
+DOCUMENT OVERVIEW